cerea-daml/gensim/README.md

 To resume training set `ckpt_path` in `config.yaml` to the desired checkpoint.

+## Inference

+For inference with this repository, we provide pre-trained model checkpoints via [`HuggingFace`](https://huggingface.co/tobifinn/GenSIM).
+The model checkpoints define the weights of the neural network and are available in two different versions: either as exponential moving average (`model_weights_ema.safetensors`) or as raw weights (`model_weights.safetensors`).
+To avoid a contamination of the weights with malicious data, the model weights are stored in the [`safetensors`](https://huggingface.co/docs/safetensors/en/index) format.

+A [`jupyter notebook `](inference_demo.ipynb) is included to showcase prediction steps with GenSIM over a demo dataset.
+To use the notebook, ensure the demo dataset `data/auxiliary/ds_demo.nc` is downloaded from [`Zenodo`](https://doi.org/10.5281/zenodo.17535317).
+The inference demo initialises GenSIM, loads its checkpoint, and makes ensemble predictions of up to four days.
+These predictions are then compared to a persistence forecast and the targetted neXtSIM-OPA simulation.
+The code used in the inference notebook can be also used as starting step for other usage.

 ## Data Layout

 Sea‑ice state variables: `sit`, `sic`, `sid`, `siu`, `siv`, `snt`.